missionpinball/mpf-docs/tutorial/10_run_a_game.rst

 #.
 If you do not have a coil-fired plunger, push the "P" key (or
    whatever key you mapped to your plunger lane switch) to un-toggle that switch which simulates the ball leaving the plunger lane.
+   Note: The toggle option in teh :doc:`/config/keyboard` section is useful for testing your game from your computer when you’re not around your physical machine.
 #.
 Now you can "flip" with the "Z" and "?" keys.
 #.
 After you get bored of this, push the "1" key to activate a trough
    ball switch.
 At this point MPF will think a ball drained and you